Unpacking the Causes of Infertility in Women (With a Side of Hope)

 Can stress cause infertility in women?

 Chronic high stress can interfere with fertility by elevating cortisol levels, which may suppress the hormones (GnRH, LH, and FSH) needed to trigger ovulation.
 This can lead to irregular cycles or anovulation.
-While stress alone is rarely the sole cause of infertility, reducing stress through mindfulness, gentle exercise, therapy, or adequate rest can support overall hormonal balance and emotional wellbeing during the conception journey.
+While stress alone is rarely the sole cause of infertility, reducing stress through mindfulness, gentle exercise, therapy, or adequate rest can support your overall hormonal balance and emotional wellbeing during the conception journey.

 Is unexplained infertility common?